skip to content

 Elements of the offence

-Any person who drives a vehicle in a negligent or reckless manner, at high speed, or in a manner that is dangerous to any person and as a result of that behaviour causes death or harm to another is guilty of an offence [Criminal Law Consolidation Act 1935 (SA) s 19A].
+Any person who drives a vehicle in a negligent or reckless manner, or at a speed or in a manner that is dangerous to any person, and as a result of that behaviour causes death or harm to another, is guilty of an indictable offence [Criminal Law Consolidation Act 1935 (SA) s 19A].

 Penalties

-• committed the offence while attempting to escape police pursuit
+• the person committed the offence in the course of attempting to escape pursuit by a police officer;

-• was, at the time of the offence, driving a motor vehicle in a street race
+• the person was, at the time of the offence, driving a motor vehicle in a street race;

-• was, at the time of the offence, driving a vehicle knowing that their licence was suspended or they were disqualified from driving
+• the person was, at the time of the offence, driving a vehicle knowing that he or she was disqualified from holding a driver’s licence or his or her licence was suspended;

-• committed the offence as part of a prolonged, persistent and deliberate course of bad driving
+• the person committed the offence as part of a prolonged, persistent and deliberate course of very bad driving;

-• committed the offence with a blood alcohol level of 0.08 grams or more in 100 millilitres of blood
+• the person committed the offence while there was present in his or her blood a blood alcohol level of 0.08 grams or more of alcohol in 100 millilitres of blood;

-• was, at the time of the offence, driving a vehicle in contravention of s 45A (excessive speed), 47 (driving under the influence) or 47BA (driving with a prescribed drug in oral fluid or blood) of the Road Traffic Act 1961 (SA).
+• the person was, at the time of the offence, driving a vehicle in contravention of s 45A (excessive speed), s 47 (driving under the influence) or s 47BA (driving with a prescribed drug in oral fluid or blood) of the Road Traffic Act 1961 (SA).

 Instant Loss of Licence

-If a driver is formally charged with an offence against s 19A involving the use of a motor vehicle (via the laying of an Information in court), the Commissioner of Police must as soon as reasonably practicable give the driver a notice of immediate licence disqualification or suspension (ILOL notice).
+If a driver is formally charged with the offence of causing death or serious harm by dangerous driving (via the laying of an Information in court), the Commissioner of Police must then as soon as is reasonably practicable give the driver a notice of immediate licence disqualification or suspension (ILOL notice).
 The Commissioner of Police must ensure the prescribed details of the notice are forwarded to the Registrar of Motor Vehicles.
-The Registrar of Motor Vehicles must then post a separate notice of licence disqualification or suspension to the driver [Criminal Law Consolidation Act 1935 (SA) s 19AE(1)-(4)].
+The Registrar of Motor Vehicles must then post a separate notice of licence disqualification or suspension to the driver [Criminal Law Consolidation Act 1935 (SA) s 19AE(1-4)].

 An ILOL notice must be in writing, and personally served on the driver, or if the driver consents to receiving the notice by email, via the nominated email address provided [Criminal Law Consolidation (General) Regulations 2021 (SA) reg 6A].
 The ILOL notice must contain the prescribed particulars as defined in Schedule 1 of the Criminal Law Consolidation (General) Regulations 2021 (SA).